swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 Polling also only offers a snapshot in time of the state.
-When `PollingStopCondition.firstPass` is used, polling will stop and return a pass after the first time the `body` returns true, even if any subsequent calls would've returned false.
+When `PollingStopCondition.firstPass` is used, polling will stop and return a pass after the first time no issues are reported when running `body`, even if any subsequent calls would've resulted in issues being reported.

 Furthermore, polling introduces delays to the running code.
 This isn't that much of a concern for `PollingStopCondition.firstPass`, where the passing case minimizes test execution time.
 However, the passing case when using `PollingStopCondition.stopsPassing` utilizes the full duration specified.
-If the test author specifies the polling duration to be 10 minutes, then the test will poll for approximately that long, so long as the polling body keeps returning true.
+If the test author specifies the polling duration to be 10 minutes, then the test will poll for approximately that long, so long as the polling body keeps not finding issues.

 Additionally, polling should not be used to wait out long delays in implementation code.
-If there is a 0.5 second delay in the implementation code, then a 1-second polling confirmation will exhaust at least half of its polling attempts just waiting out that long delay.
+If there is a 0.5 second delay in the implementation code, then a 1-second polling confirmation will exhaust approximately half of its polling attempts just waiting out that long delay.
 In high-load environments such as CI systems or systems running in virtual machines, that 0.5 second delay can often last longer than the amount of time spent polling, resulting in unstable tests.
 To address this, developers should write the implementation code to use an injected clock, allowing for the test to inject a clock where the delay can be